xurumin/XuruminBot/README.md

 # Xurumin, The awesome bot 🎵
-A brazilian discord bot that plays youtube and spotify playlists.
+A brazilian discord bot that plays music and podcasts.
 Btw, it has memes!
 To friends, Xurumin.

 ### Command list:
  - [PTBR](/help/COMMANDS.ptbr.md)